Astral Ascent: Best Character and Unlock Guide by Playstyle

 Common mistakes when choosing a main character

 • Judging a hero after one bad draft.
-Some weak runs are really spell problems, not roster problems.
+Some weak runs are spell problems, not roster problems.

 The cleanest learning order